odoo/documentation/content/developer/tutorials/discover_js_framework/02_build_a_dashboard.rst

 So far, we have a nice working dashboard.
 But it is currently hardcoded in the dashboard template.
 What if we want to customize our dashboard?
-Maybe some users have different needs, and want to see some other data.
+Maybe some users have different needs and want to see other data.

-So, the next step is then to make our dashboard generic: instead of hardcoding its content in the template, it can just iterate over a list of dashboard items.
-But then, many questions comes up: how to represent a dashboard item, how to register it, what data should it receive, and so on.
-There are many different ways to design such a system, with different trade offs.
+So, the next step is to make our dashboard generic: instead of hard-coding its content in the template, it can just iterate over a list of dashboard items.
+But then, many questions come up: how to represent a dashboard item, how to register it, what data should it receive, and so on.
+There are many different ways to design such a system, with different trade-offs.

-For this tutorial, we will say that a dashboard item is an object with the folowing structure:
+For this tutorial, we will say that a dashboard item is an object with the following structure:

 .. code-block:: js